armory/spinnaker-operator/doc/development/dev_guide.md

 ### Tagging and pushing Docker image

-Once image is built target `docker-push-dev` will push it to the defined  building the Docker image you can use an alternative JRE or use an alternate base image.
+Once image is built target `docker-push-dev` will push it to the defined docker registry.

-* `REGISTRY_ORG` configures the Docker organization for tagging/pushing the images (defaults to the value of the `$USER` environment variable)
-* `VERSION` configured Docker tag (default is `dev`)
-* `REGISTRY` configures the Docker registry where the image will be pushed (default is `docker.io`)